Guided an EU institution on how to make their technology guide actually useful for the people landing on it.

 - Trade-off accepted: Communications/Legal still need a formal “About the guide” destination, but it cannot compete with task entry.

-- Resulting implication: Home becomes a launchpad into discovery (guided flow, map, list), especially critical on mobile.
+- Result: Home becomes a launchpad into discovery (guided flow, map, list), especially critical on mobile.

 -